 What is Corporation Tax and who needs to pay it?

-Corporation Tax is a tax on the profits of limited companies and other organisations, including clubs and societies.
-All UK-registered companies must pay Corporation Tax on their taxable profits.
+Corporation Tax is charged on the taxable profits of UK limited companies and some other organisations such as clubs, societies, and associations.
+Overseas companies with a UK permanent establishment also pay Corporation Tax on UK-source profits.

 When do I need to file my company’s tax return?

-A company’s tax return must be filed within 12 months of the end of its accounting period.
-For example, if your accounting period ends on 31 March 2024, your tax return is due by 31 March 2025.
+The Company Tax Return (CT600) must be filed online within 12 months of the end of the accounting period.
+For example, if the accounting period ends 31 March 2025, the filing deadline is 31 March 2026.

 What are Capital Allowances?